kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

 Few things are as misunderstood and misused on the web as <code>innerText</code> property.

-That perky, non-standard way of element's <em>text retrieval</em>, [introduced by Internet Explorer](https://msdn.microsoft.com/en-us/library/ie/ms533899%28v=vs.85%29.aspx) and later "copied" by both WebKit/Blink and Opera for web-compatibility reasons.
+That quirky, non-standard way of element's <em>text retrieval</em>, [introduced by Internet Explorer](https://msdn.microsoft.com/en-us/library/ie/ms533899%28v=vs.85%29.aspx) and later "copied" by both WebKit/Blink and Opera for web-compatibility reasons.
 It's usually seen in combination with <code>textContent</code> — as a cross-browser way of using standard property followed by a proprietary one:

 {% gist kangax/21b031672fcce0810e6f %}